 As the Associate Director of Administration and Operations (ADAO), Jodi Bear serves as the Chief Administration, Operations, and Financial Officer of the Department of Chemistry.
 She bears primary responsibility for administrative, financial, and managerial oversight in support of departmental operations; interpretation of School, College, and University policies and procedures; and development of department policies and procedures.
 Jodi also serves as Chemistry’s liaison to the School of Chemical Sciences’ Human Resources and Business Offices and has oversight of the departmental Main Office and staff.
 To contact Jodi Bear, call (217) 265-0294 or email firstname.lastname@example.org.

-As Office Manager, Staci Ryan's duties include managing reception and administrative support to the Administrative Staff, Director of Operations and Personnel, and the Director of Graduate Diversity.
+As Office Manager, Staci Ryan's duties include managing reception and providing administrative support to the Department Head and Assistant Director of Finance and Administration.
 She is the main chemistry administrative office contact for scheduling meetings for the Department Head and department committee meetings.
 She is the contact for faculty searches, promotion & tenure processes, sabbaticals, RNUA approvals, and will provide back-up assistance in other vital departmental functions such as TEM processing, purchase orders, and convocation.
 She is the administrator for the summer REU program (research experience for undergraduates).

 To contact Staci Ryan, call (217) 333-5071 or email her at firstname.lastname@example.org